Endless Ocean Luminous: Development

 Endless Ocean Luminous is the third game in the Endless Ocean series after Endless Ocean (2007) and Endless Ocean 2: Adventures of the Deep (2009).
 The game was developed by Japanese video game company Arika and published by Nintendo for the Nintendo Switch.
 Luminous was first announced at the end of a Nintendo Direct Partner Showcase in late February 2024 and was given the release date of May 2, 2024.
 Music and sound effects were created by the music production company SuperSweep, including Shinji Hosoe, Ayako Saso, and Takahiro Eguchi.

 Reception

-It was released to a score of 61/100 on review aggregator Metacritic, indicating mixed to average reviews.
+Endless Ocean Luminous was released to a score of 60/100 on review aggregator Metacritic, indicating mixed to average reviews.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 25% of critics.

 Andrew Webster of The Verge gave Endless Ocean Luminous a positive review, describing the gameplay as basic but fun nonetheless.
 He described the game as at its best when played alone and exploring with no goal in mind, and considered the story mode and Mystery Board "mundane."

+Logan Plant of IGN gave a much more critical review, describing it as "boring, tedious and downright aggravating."
+The story and procedurally generated map drew particular criticism, the latter of which he described as a "randomly generated underwater purgatory."
+Plant recognizes that while it "had the potential to be a cool education tool [it] doesn't give enough information about each species for it to meaningfully achieve that".

+Video Games Chronicle's Chris Scullion's praised the variety of creatures available in the game, but compared it unfavorably to earlier titles in the series, saying that it had "lost some of its magic."
+Scullion criticized the game's story, saying that those who enjoyed the story of the first two games and plan to buy Luminous for that reason "really shouldn't bother".
+Despite this criticism, Scullion concludes by saying that while Luminous is "not the same Endless Ocean fans will be familiar with, ... it's a pleasant enough experience in its own unique way."